Ferada/cl-inotify/README.md

-CL-INOTIFY - Interface to the Linux inotify API.
+CL-INOTIFY - Interface to the Linux inotify(7) API.

 Copyright (C) 2011 Olof-Joachim Frahm

 Released under a Simplified BSD license.

 Working, but unfinished.

 Implementations currently running on: SBCL.

 Uses CFFI, binary-types (from [my Github][1] or see [CLiki][2]) and